eokristjans/vef2/h1/README.md

 * `/images/:id`
   * `GET` returns an image, only if it belong to the user who performs the request.
   * `DELETE` deletes the image, only if the user who performs the request is the owner.
+  * (Optional TODO): Allow patching to change names of images.
+  * (Optional TODO): Delete images from cloudinary when deleted.

 Each time when data is created or updated, the web service should verify that the user has permission and that the data is valid.
 If not, then the web service should return the appropriate HTTP status code and error message.